 Contents of Report

 The Aquila 44 is a versatile design for chartering and private yachting.
 Her interior layout lets the buyer customize the space.
 Overall, her spaces are functional and well-built.
 Tempered windows provide 360-degree panoramic views.
 A resin-infused hull, deck, and bulkheads, coupled with balsa wood coring, complete the package.

-• Oversized flying bridge.
+- • Oversized flying bridge.
 Our place to hang out on the Aquila 44 is the spacious flying bridge.
 Surrounded by acrylic wind protection inserts, the helm station features a three-person upholstered seat with additional seating on either side.
 Moving aft, a fold-down flying bridge table seats six, and upholstered seat cushions with backrests create an excellent gathering space.
-An entertainment system and a complete wet bar provide what one needs to keep the party going.
-Beneath the aft seats, there is storage that is dedicated to life rafts and life jackets placed for quick and handy deployment.
+An entertainment system and complete wet bar provides what one needs to keep the party going.
+Beneath the aft seats is dedicated life raft and life jacket storage, placed for quick, handy deployment.

 The flying bridge is broken up into two primary spaces: helm and observation seating vs. entertainment and communal seating.
 The Aquila 44 comes with an optional hardtop that includes built-in waterproof speakers and LED lighting.
 For those interested in sunbathing, the hardtop option may be something to pass on.
 Surrounding the flying bridge are stainless guardrails and acrylic wind protection inserts perfect for deflecting apparent wind and sun glare.
 Behind the U-shaped seating, Aquila built in designated emergency lockers for quick access to a life raft, as well as life jackets and safety gear.